St. Paul's Roman Catholic Church, Glenrothes

 - St. Paul's Roman Catholic Church

-This church is in the Woodside residential area of the new town of Glenrothes.
+This church which opened for worship in 1958, is in the Woodside residential area of the new town of Glenrothes.
 It was constructed in 1956-7 by Gillespie, Kidd & Coia, and is now a Grade B Listed Building.
-It was opened for worship in 1958.
-The buildings are surrounded by a grass and tarmac precinct, and a low white painted brick wall.
+The buildings are surrounded by a grass and tarmac precinct, and a low painted brick wall.
 There is a car park to the east.

 The building is built of painted brick and the western elevation of the sanctuary is constructed of wood and coloured glass.
 The pitched areas of the roof are of slate, and the flat areas are of tar/felt.
 There is a hall to the south of the church, and offices and presbytery to the west of the sanctuary.